sara-nl/swiftdocs/source/index.rst

 SURF Object Store documentation
 *******************************

 Welcome to the documentation for using the SURF Object Store service at `SURF`_ which is based on Openstack SWIFT.
-The information on these pages will help you get started with SWIFT.
+The information on these pages will help you get started with SURF Object Store.
 We welcome your comments at `SURF Servicedesk portal`_ or your :ref:`contribution <doc-howto>` to help us improve the documentation.

 .. sidebar:: Need help?